In Alabama, salaried employees are those who receive predetermined fixed compensation regularly, such as weekly or less frequently.

 In Alabama, since there are no specific state regulations regarding overtime, the state adheres to the federal Fair Labor and Standards Act (FLSA) guidelines.

-Under the FLSA, salaried employees in Alabama can be eligible for overtime if they don’t meet criteria that exempts them from it.
+Under the FLSA, salaried employees in Alabama can be eligible for overtime if they don’t meet criteria that exempt them from it.
 Exempt employees are those whose job responsibilities and compensation make them ineligible for overtime pay under the law, thus being exempt from overtime regulations.
 On the other hand, non-exempt employees are those whose job roles do not meet the exemptions defined by the FLSA, entitling them to receive overtime pay.

 According to FLSA, employers must provide additional pay to non-exempt employees for any hours worked beyond 40 in a week.
 This premium pay in Alabama is defined as a minimum of 1.5 times the regular rate of an employee’s pay.